What Does It Mean When My Doctor Says That I Am Anaemic?

 The third step is to replenish the minerals and vitamins necessary to build up new red blood cells and correct the anaemia.
 The commonest cause of anaemia is due to iron deficiency and this requires supplementation with iron tablets.

 Anaemia is a serious condition that needs early medication attention.
 Anaemia can be symptom-less in the early stages.
 Even in the presence of symptoms, it is common for individuals to dismiss them as work or sleep-related.
 Anaemia, if left untreated, can lead to serious heart problems.
-The workup for anaemia can be performed fairly swiftly by a specialist in the relevant field.
+The workup for anaemia can be performed fairly swiftly by a specialist in the relevant field or a Colorectal Surgeon.

 Let us know how we can help you.